sbryan/spark-js-SDK/DEVELOPING_README.md

 # Spark JavaScript SDK
 ### Code Guidelines
-If you want to propose changes to the SDK, please try to follow these guidelines.

-#### General
+Please following these guidelines when proposing code additions to the Spark open-source SDK.

-Use JS best practices in your code.
+Use JS best practices.
 See [Google's JS guidelines](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).

-The following conventions are used in this code base.
+The following conventions are used in this code base:

 #### Structure Guidelines
 * Divide your logic between files - Each file should hold one coherent subject that identifies it (for example - "Print Preparation").